 5.Life Climbing locations.
 Learn to climb or boulder

-Scioto Audubon Metro Park Climbing Wall The climbing wall is open every day from 8am-9pm this time of year (weather permitting).
-It will also be open until midnight the second and last Friday of every month until September.
+Scioto Audubon Metro Park Climbing Wall The climbing wall is open during daylight hours (weather permitting).
+It will also be open late on select nights through the year.
 Climbers must bring their own climbing harness

 Start your evening with a social workout!
 You’ll find plenty of free fitness opportunities in Columbus, no matter what season it is!